ToshioCP/Gtk4-tutorial/src/sec13.src.md

 This function is usually called when the buffer of `tv` is empty.
 However, even if the buffer is not empty, `tfe_text_view_open` doesn't treat it as an error.
 If you want to revert the buffer, calling this function is appropriate.

-Otherwise probably bad things will happen.
+Open and read process is divided into two phases.
+One is showing GtkFileChooserDialog and the other is its response handler.
+The response handler gets the filename, reads the contents of the file and puts it into the GtkTextBuffer.

+### open\_dialog\_response function

 @@@include
-tfetextview/tfetextview.c open_dialog_response tfe_text_view_open
+tfetextview/tfetextview.c open_dialog_response
 @@@

-- 37-50: `tfe_text_view_open` function.
-- 44-47: Creates GtkFileChooserDialog.
-The title is "Open file".
-Transient parent window is the top-level window of the application, which is given by the caller.
-The action is open mode.
-The buttons are Cancel and Open.
+- 2: The handler `open_dialog_response` has three parameters.
-- 48: connects the "response" signal of the dialog and `open_dialog_response` signal handler.
+  - GtkWidget *dialog: FileChooserDialog on which the "response" signal is emitted.
-- 49: Shows the dialog.
-- 1-35: `open_dialog_response` signal handler.
+  - gint response: response ID
+  - TfeTextView *tv: textview to put the contents to
-- 10-11: If the response from GtkFileChooserDialog is not `GTK_RESPONSE_ACCEPT`, the user has clicked on the "Cancel" button or close button on the header bar.
+- 10-11: If the response is not `GTK_RESPONSE_ACCEPT`, the user has clicked on the "Cancel" button or close button on the header bar.
 Then, "open-response" signal is emitted.
 The parameter of the signal is `TFE_OPEN_RESPONSE_CANCEL`.
-- 12-14: Gets the pointer to the Gfile by `gtk_file_chooser_get_file`.
+- 12-14: Gets the pointer to the GFile by `gtk_file_chooser_get_file`.
 If it doesn't point GFile, maybe an error has occurred.
+It is not expected, though.
 Then it emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
-- 15-23: If an error occurs at file reading, then it decreases the reference count of the Gfile, shows a message dialog to report the error to the user and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
+- 15-22: If an error occurs when file reading, then it decreases the reference count of the GFile, shows a message dialog to report the error to the user and emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_ERROR`.
-- 24-33: If the file has successfully been read, then the text is inserted to GtkTextBuffer, frees the temporary buffer pointed by `contents` and sets `tv->file` to point the file (no duplication is not necessary).
+- 23-38: If the file has been successfully read, the following is carried out.
+(It is not simple.)
-Then, it emits "open-response" signal with the parameter `TFE_OPEN_RESPONSE_SUCCESS` and emits "change-file" signal.
+  - the text is inserted to GtkTextBuffer
+  - the temporary buffer `contents` is freed
+  - modify-bit is set to FALSE
+  - open-response signal is emitted with `TFE_OPEN_REPONSE_SUCCESS`
+  - If the file are changed, change-file signal is emitted
+  - If `tv->file` isn't NULL, `g_object_unref(tv->file)` is called
+  - `tv->file` is assigned with `file`
-- 34: destroys GtkFileCooserDialog.
+- 39: destroys GtkFileChooserDialog.

+### tfe\_text\_view\_open function

+@@@include
+tfetextview/tfetextview.c tfe_text_view_open
+@@@

+- 3-4: Check the type of the arguments `tv` and `win`.
+Public functions always need to check the arguments.
+- 10-11: Creates GtkFileChooserDialog.
+  - The title is "Open file".
+  - Transient parent window is the top-level window `win`.
+  - The action is open mode.
+  - The buttons are Cancel and Open.
+- 12: connects the "response" signal and the handler.
+- 13: Shows the dialog.

-Now let's think about the whole process between the caller and TfeTextView.
+The whole process between the caller and TfeTextView is shown in the following diagram.
-It is shown in the following diagram and you would think that it is really complicated.
+It is really complicated.
 Because signal is the only way for GtkFileChooserDialog to communicate with others.
-In GTK 3, `gtk_dialog_run` function is available.
-It simplifies the process.
-However, in GTK 4, `gtk_dialog_run` is unavailable any more.

 ![Caller and TfeTextView](../image/open.png){width=12.405cm height=9.225cm}